-Planning Your Glasshouse
+Planning Your Greenhouse

-Your new glasshouse is not only an exciting purchase but also an investment for the future and it is definitely not something that should be rushed.
+Your new greenhouse is not only an exciting purchase but also an investment for the future and it is definitely not something that should be rushed.
 It’s important to consider all the options carefully and by asking yourself these questions, you can be confident that nothing important is overlooked and that you have considered the most important decisions you need to take to turn your dream glasshouse into a reality.

 1. What is the best position for my garden?